LicenseRocks/rockskit/README.md

 `background` is defined by using `theme` variable, you can find those variables in `/src/theme`

-9. Name new components wisely, these created as parents as well as these created as children using Style Components.
+9. Name new components wisely, these created as parents as well as these created as children using Styled-Components.
 10. Create example data and pass them as props in proper `stories.js` file.
 Example for `Footer` is presented below 👇

 ```jsx